zemacedo99/FEUP-FSI/LOGBOOK8.md

 ### Task 3

 - We login as Alice account like we did in task 2, next in the Edit Profile page we find a SQL injection vulnerability that happens to be an UPDATE statement, if we edit the nickname like ``Lice',salary='200001`` we can change the account salary.

+- To modify the salary of the boss, Boby, while logged in as a common worker, in our case, Alice, we used the Edit Profile page and the following input ```', salary=1 where name='boby'#```.
+This effectively changes the salary of Boby and comments the rest of the query.